Phaeton body: Doubles and triples

+As roads improved and cars reached higher speeds, rear-seat passengers were exposed to more wind.
+An optional second windshield that attached behind the front seat offered some relief.

 There were also double phaetons, with two rows of seats, triple phaetons, and closed phaetons.

-After 1912, American use of the term began to be most closely associated with the "triple phaeton" body configurations that had room for three rows of seats, whether all three were installed or not.
+After 1912, American use of the term became most closely associated with the "triple phaeton" body configurations that had room for three rows of seats, whether all three were installed or not.
 This also led to the term "phaeton" becoming similar to, and eventually interchangeable with, the term "touring car".